grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### [faustpp](https://github.com/jpcima/faustpp)

-A post-processor for Faust, which allows to generate with more flexibility This is a source transformation tool based on the [Faust compiler](https://faust.grame.fr/).
+A post-processor for Faust, which allows to generate with more flexibility.
+This is a source transformation tool based on the [Faust compiler](https://faust.grame.fr/).
 It permits to arrange the way how Faust source is generated with greater flexibility.